There are now 2 possible online modes for units:

 - Honours option in Marine Science [Bachelor of Science (Honours)]

-Students are able to (1) describe the different physical and biogeochemical processes that lead to coastal hazards, specific to different coastal environments; (2) critically assess the range of mitigation approaches, summarise their suitability to address specific coastal hazards, and recommend adaptation strategies for example case study sites; (3) demonstrate appropriate environmental data collection methods; (4) describe the planning and regulatory framework relevant to coastal hazard mitigation, including requirements for intervention and/or adaptation options; and (5) analyse data to assess the severity of coastal hazards, in relation to both coastal erosion issues and water quality deterioration.
+Students are able to (1) describe the different physical and biogeochemical processes that lead to coastal hazards, specific to different coastal environments; (2) critically assess the range of mitigation approaches, summarise their suitability to address specific coastal hazards, and recommend adaptation strategies for example case study sites; (3) describe the planning and regulatory framework relevant to coastal hazard mitigation, including requirements for intervention and/or adaptation options; and (4) analyse data to assess the severity of coastal hazards, in relation to both coastal erosion issues and water quality deterioration.

-Indicative assessments in this unit are as follows: (1) quizzes; (2) written assignment; and (3) final project.
+Indicative assessments in this unit are as follows: (1) quizzes and (2) final project.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.